 Step 1: Reconnaissance

-- The surveyor go to the field and check the entire area.
+- The surveyor goes to the field and checks the entire area.

 - He decides the best plan of working.